• North Sea: At a glance

 Status quo

-Assumes a continuation of the current trajectory of fisheries management.
+Assumes a continuation of current effort and exploitation patterns.

 i

-Assumes the adoption of a more flexible PYG approach.
+Assumes the adoption of a more flexible PYG approach, with a less severe effort reduction to achieve 95% MSY for key target stocks.

 i